top of page

 Training as an AT teacher is, for the most part, a process of coming to a deep level of understanding of the principles and practice of the Technique for ourselves, and the ability to apply these principles consistently in our daily lives.
 This is because the greater part of the skills required to teach the AT to others comes as a result of our own experience.
 For this reason, the first and most important reason to want to train as an AT teacher is because you would like to learn to apply the Technique to this depth.

 Many of the finest teachers started with this motivation, the desire to study the Technique in depth for their own benefit.
-The wish to teach it to others often comes later in the process, when new AT teachers discover (as do all good teachers in any field) that one of the best ways to understand something more clearly is by teaching others.
+The wish to teach it to others often comes later in the process, when new AT teachers discover (as do all good teachers in any field) that one of the best ways to understand something more clearly is by teaching it to others.

 Because our work leads inevitably to “personal growth”, in the sense of developing into a more balanced, refined, self-aware and clear-minded person, the wish to apply these principles in our own lives and, later, to assist others to apply them in theirs, is a further quality invariably to found in the most valued teachers of the Alexander Technique.